costarfoxxy/borrowednames/borrowed-names-design-doc.md

 - **Rootedness** — how much of *you* is dissolving into *her*?

 These are designed to sometimes trade off against each other (a choice that protects your cover often costs you rootedness, and vice versa) but not always — that inconsistency is intentional.
 Real disguise isn't a clean tradeoff.

 ---

+## 1A.
+Narrative Arc — Chapter by Chapter

+*This section exists because the mechanics document what each chapter does, but not what it's* for. *A fresh session reading only scene code has to reverse-engineer the emotional throughline from prose.
+This is that throughline, stated directly.*

+**Prologue — the coercion.** The player signs a name that isn't theirs under duress dressed as opportunity.
+The solicitor's line — *an offer you cannot safely refuse* — is the whole premise in one sentence.
+This is where `senseType` and `sealOrigin` get chosen, and where the reading sense first gets framed as something that has, until now, been professionally useful and personally isolating.

+**Chapter One — the house becomes real.** Tessaly stops being a name on paper and becomes a felt person: her morning room, her drawers, her handwriting.
+The critical beat is the discovery that the reading sense — which has only ever been *tolerated* elsewhere — is *welcomed* here.
+The house reaches for the player.
+This is the first taste of the real seduction the game is built on: not "you might get caught," but "you might not want to leave."

+**Chapter Two — the stakes become real.** What looked like paperwork develops teeth.
+Idris's intercepted letter and Voss's letter in the study both point at the same thing from different angles: someone else already knows this arrangement is dangerous, and said so in writing, before the player arrived.
+Maren's audit is the chapter's structural core — the first real test of whether the performance holds under someone else's trained attention, and (as of the revision pass) the first place accumulated stats get a mechanical payoff via skill checks rather than just narrative acknowledgment.

+**Chapter Three — the threat becomes real.** Vothren gets a name and a shape: not a vague menace but a specific, historied danger — a collector of people with the reading sense, owed a debt Idris's family already tried to pay with Tessaly.
+Alliances resolve here: Maren picks a side, Idris admits what he's known.
+The dream sequence is the chapter's emotional center — it's where accumulated Rootedness and Reading Exposure stop being background numbers and start dictating what the player's own subconscious hands them.

+**Chapter Four (in progress) — the climax.** Pell arrives to complete the transfer.
+This is where every accumulated thread has to actually matter: Cover Integrity should gate what's possible, Reading Exposure should change Vothren's leverage even offstage, Rootedness should color what "winning" even means by the chapter's end, and `letter_opened` — read all the way back in Chapter Two — should pay off a third time.
+The chapter's central question isn't "does the player get caught," it's **"does the player still want to leave, and if not, is that a loss."**

+---